Reasons to Elope in Brookings, OR - Oregon Coast Elopement Photographer

 When my partner and I eloped, one of the AirBNB’s we rented was really far from our wedding spot.
 You won’t have that problem in Brookings!
 There are lots of amazing places to stay.
 If you want an adorable place to get ready for your elopement, AirBNB has multiple options with an ocean view.
 There’s lots of RV parks, cool Hipcamp sites (I even found a Redwood treehouse), and multiple hotels and motels in town.
 Regardless of your preference, you won’t have to drive an hour just to get to the beach from where you’re staying.

 Are you in love with Brookings yet?
 It took me around 10 minutes to fall in love with it.
-If this sweet, little coast town sounds like your perfect elopement location, check out this sample timeline for an elopement here and an actual elopement session.
+If this sweet, little coast town sounds like your perfect elopement location, check out these other resources.

 Still not sure on eloping in general?
 Here’s some sources to help you dig into whether this kind of wedding is for you.